Food Network Famous: Wisconsin Restaurants Featured on TV

 Franks Diner – Kenosha

 Franks Diner, opened in 1926, is a popular breakfast spot and Kenosha landmark.
-The lunch car diner was featured on "Diners, Drive-Ins and Dives," where Guy Fieri indulged in Franks Garbage Plate.
-The restaurant's signature dish consists of five eggs mixed into a medley of hash browns, green pepper, onion, meat and cheese.
+The lunch car diner was featured on "Diners, Drive-Ins and Dives," where Guy Fieri indulged in Frank's Garbage Plate.
+This signature dish consists of either three or five eggs mixed into a medley of hash browns, green peppers, onions, your choice of meat and cheese.
 The meal is served with a side of homemade bread, crafted from wheat bran, yogurt and honey.

 The Elegant Farmer – Mukwonago

 The Elegant Farmer's roots stretch back to 1946, when a dairy farm family sold their extra fruits and veggies at a roadside stand.
-Today the cows are long gone and the business has evolved into an upscale market featuring a bakery and gourmet food-and-gift shop.
+Today, the cows are long gone, and the business has evolved into an upscale market featuring a bakery and gourmet food-and-gift shop.
 The stand-out item?
-Its Apple Pie Baked in a Paper Bag, voted America's best apple pie by various publications and shows.
+Its Apple Pie Baked in a Paper Bag, voted America's best apple pie by the Food Network, Wall Street Journal, Gourmet Magazine and more.

 Anchor Bar & Grill – Superior

-Burgers and fries make up the bulk of the menu at Anchor Bar & Grill in Superior.
-And that's just fine with the restaurant's fans.
-In addition to typical burger options such as a bacon burger and cheeseburger, you can nosh on inventive creations like the olive burger, topped with cream cheese and green olives, and the cashew burger, smothered in Swiss cheese and cashews.
+Burgers and fries make up most of the menu at Anchor Bar & Grill in Superior, and that's just fine with the restaurant's fans.
+In addition to typical burger options, you can nosh on inventive creations like the olive burger, topped with cream cheese and green olives, and the cashew burger, smothered in Swiss cheese and cashews.

-If you're extra hungry when you arrive, go for the Gally Buster, a one-pound burger with three slices of cheese.
-The restaurant was featured on "Diners, Drive-Ins and Dives."
+If you and your group are extra hungry, go for the Gally Buster, a one-pound burger with three slices of cheese.
+The restaurant was featured on "Diners, Drive-Ins and Dives,” and you and your crew can spend hours studying the sailor-themed decor that lines every inch of wall space.